bigtimecodersean/teaching-robots-to-move/README.md

-# Teaching Simulated Robots to Move
+# Teaching Simulated Robots to Move with RL

 A hands-on exploration of reinforcement learning for simulated robotics — from a 2-joint arm touching a target to a bipedal humanoid walking on a cloud GPU.